qthompso/tm_devices/docs/advanced/signal_generators.md

 | Amplitude   | 50mV to 2V      | 50mV to 2V       | 0.5V to 1.0V                 | 50mV to 2V      | 50mV to 2V       | 50mV to 2V      | 0.5V to 1.0V                 | 0.5V to 1.0V    |
 | Offset      | -0.5V to 0.5V   | -0.5V to 0.5V    | N/A                          | -0.5V to 0.5V   | -0.5V to 0.5V    | -0.5V to 0.5V   | N/A                          | N/A             |

-&#8195; 1: Samples rates higher than 10GS/S(12GS/s for B/C) can only be done through Interleave.
+1: Samples rates higher than 10GS/S(12GS/s for B/C) can only be done through Interleave.

 ### AWG5200

-`set_output_signal_path` is uniquely defined within the AWG5200 as it has special .
+`set_output_signal_path` is uniquely defined within the AWG5200 as it has special output signal paths.

-`set_offset` is conditioned to make sure that the AWG output signal path is not DIR, as the VISA query will time out otherwise.

 #### Constraints: